 While their community-first actions with ejidos focused on carbon credits, TEL has gone beyond carbon sequestration to provide biodiversity uplift as well.
 The Ejido Sisal site, which was WHC-Certified earlier this year, provides several great examples of conservation, education and management of natural resources.
 Located in the Hunucmá Municipality, Ejido Sisal is home to the “Bonos del Jaguar” carbon capture project.
 This project’s goal is to mitigate climate change by sequestering CO₂, recovering mangroves, protecting jaguars and educating the community about these efforts.

-“The Earth Lab Mexico brings vital perspective and expertise to WHC members working in Mexico and Latin America,” said Cook.
+“The Earth Lab Mexico brings vital perspective and expertise to WHC members working in Mexico and Latin America,” said Sara Cook, WHC Director of Business Development.
 “The model of engagement used by TEL provides many social and environmental benefits, including providing resources and technical expertise to partner ejido communities and preserving cultural heritage and value alongside biodiversity and environmental value.”

 “We hope we conveyed to our audience that communities and their participation are a fundamental part of our nature-based solutions (NbS) projects,” Álvarez said, “because only by achieving a joint effort can these projects turn out and remain sustainable.”